epn-vespa/tutorials/misc/setting_up_tools/setting_up_tools.md

 On this particular example (Phobos): Aladin assumes targets are spherical, therefore large departures from a spherical shape result in mapping errors and unusual representation in 3D.
 Although you probably don't want to plot Phobos as a 3D sphere, 2D maps (projections other than spheric) are acceptable and commonly used for non-spherical objects.
 Real problems arise when the lon/lat system is degenerated and does not identify unique locations at the surface (e.g., Eros, 67P, etc).

 ### 3- AladinLite

 AladinLite has functionalities similar to Aladin but is a different software:

 - AladinLite is typically integrated in a web page, where it provides display capacities.
 - It has a different Planetary data mode - options need to be implemented when AladinLite is installed in the web page, see developer doc: [https://aladin.cds.unistra.fr/AladinLite/doc/](https://aladin.cds.unistra.fr/AladinLite/doc/).
 - The coordinate system defaults to ICRS.
-Although no planetary is currently implemented in AladinLite, you may want to set the grid to ICRSd.
+Although no planetary system is currently implemented in AladinLite, you may want to set the grid to ICRSd.
 This will display longitudes as d:m:s (E-handed) instead of h:m:s - similar to the EPNCore standard.
 - A very handy feature is to replace the Simbad resolver of celestial objects by a similar functionality connected to the USGC Gazetteer of Planetary Nomenclature —&nbsp;see here: [https://aladin.cds.unistra.fr/AladinLite/planets-explorer/](https://aladin.cds.unistra.fr/AladinLite/planets-explorer/)

 ### 4- Further topics

 Please contact the VESPA team for support: support.vespa @ obspm.fr

 ## Links